Pivotal-Data-Engineering/HAWQ_AZURE/README.md

   4. Add sample data to hawq and run smoke tests
   5. Add HAWQ ambari view (Beta)
   6. Customize ambari setup
-  7. Any suggestions from team.
+  7. All views and hadoop parts should work with noetwork mappings properly.
+  8. Implement any suggestions that team provides.